 They are “The House of the Wind,” “The House of the Thirteen Heavens,” and “The House of the Longest Night.”

-Going around the area, we found some traces of stone houses, burial ground, ceremonial platforms, and instruments that the ancient people used to study astronomy.
+Going around the area, we found some traces of stone houses, burial grounds, ceremonial platforms, and instruments that the ancient people used to study astronomy.

 It was only in 2011 that tourists were allowed to enter the archaeological premises.
 So, the site looks intact and obviously appears freshly-restored.